kristinelu921/unified-vision-model/README.md

 <img src="./uco3d_grid.gif" width="600" alt="grid"/>
 </center>

+## Updates
+- Now the uCO3D dataset is also available on [hugging face](https://huggingface.co/datasets/facebook/uco3d)!

 ## Main features
 - **170,000 videos** scanning diverse objects from all directions.
 - Objects come from the LVIS taxonomy of **~1000 categories**, grouped into 50 super-categories.